 Using web forms

-By default, web data collection is disabled – so you can only collect data using SurveyCTO Collect on a mobile device.
-To enable it, go to the Collect tab, scroll down to the section titled Web data collection, and click the toggle button to the ON position.
+By default, web data collection is disabled for all forms on your server – so you can only collect data using SurveyCTO Collect on a mobile device.
+To enable web data collection, go to the Collect tab, scroll down to the section titled Web data collection, and click the toggle button to the ON position.
 Whenever that section is enabled, users will be able to go to a URL like this one to find and fill out forms (where the "servername" is your SurveyCTO server name):

-Also by default, all of your forms will require users to login with an account authorized to collect data.
-In other words, no "anonymous" access will be allowed.
-From the Configure tab of your SurveyCTO server console, you can manage the list of authorized logins by scrolling down to the Your users section.
+Also by default, all of your forms will require users to log in with an account authorized to collect data.
+In other words, all of your forms start out private, and no "anonymous" access will be allowed.
+From the Configure tab of your SurveyCTO server console, you can manage the list of authorized logins (user accounts) by scrolling down to the Your users section.

-Or, to allow anonymous (not-logged-in) users to fill out one of your forms, scroll to the Web data collection section of the Collect tab, select a form from the list, click Settings, and check Allow anonymous access.
-Once you save that setting, users will no longer be required to login in order to fill out that form.
-(But be careful: this means that anybody can submit data!)
+To allow anonymous (not-logged-in) users to fill out one of your forms, scroll to the Web data collection section of the Collect tab, select a form from the list, click Settings, and enable Allow anonymous form access.
+Once you save that setting, users will no longer be required to log in in order to fill out that form.
+Please be careful: this means that anybody can submit data!

-Logged-in users have more options while filling out forms.
-For example, they can change the "appearance" of the form, overriding the default set in the form's Web data collection settings.
+By default, logged-in users have more options while filling out forms.
+For example, only logged-in users will have the option to override the default width (if enabled in the form's Web data collection settings).
 And, importantly, they can access the web version of the SurveyCTO Collect main menu, which closely resembles the menu of options available to mobile users using the SurveyCTO Collect app.
 Users can Fill Blank Form, Edit Saved Form, and Delete Saved Form – and, if case management is enabled for your server, Manage Cases.